middlegear/kenjitsu-extensions/README.md

-**hakai-extensions** is a package  that scrapes  anime, movies and TV metadata from popular sources.
+**hakai-extensions** A lightweight Node.js scraper that extracts video sources from streaming sites.

 > **Disclaimer:**